Xeno-Selfbot/Xeno/README.md

 1. You MUST NOT claim the code as your own code
 2. You MUST NOT claim owner ship of the bot
 3. Obfuscated the code.
-So know nobody can take the code and claim it as theirs.
+So know nobody can claim as their original scripting.
 Well, unless people are smart enough to fully deobfuscate the code and change it

 # Cryptic Risks